CluelessD3v/voldexGame/README.md

 - Sword Of Darkness: Extremely powerful sword that deals a lot of damage
 - Sword Of Starlight: The most devastating sword in the game, it will one hit dragons even in the higher levels.

+## Known bugs
+The health scalling cant be applied due to an arithmetic related error, a sollution is underway.